SeLite/SeLite.github.io/TestMethodsTheory.md

 The test

   * has no own DB
-  * has no access to app DB (except for access to reset it - if needed and automated)
+  * has no access to [app DB] (except for access to reset it - if needed and automated)
-  * depends on the initial app DB to be in the expected state
+  * depends on the initial [app DB] to be in the expected state
   * enters/modifies the app data
     * by navigating the app via its UI
     * based on fixed/random/partially random data set
     * stores the data in test session (if needed)
     * validates the data presented by the app UI (against that session data or against the fixed data)
-  * doesn't know about any previously entered/modified data present in app DB, if (re)started
+  * doesn't know about any previously entered/modified data present in [app DB], if (re)started

 Maintenance cost makes this not feasible for long term.
 Its parts could be reused with SeLite.
 However, you may want to use different locators, depending on the data schema, page navigation, login functionality.
 That may be easier when starting from scratch.

 ## 2. Web app and its test use the same DB ##
-Like #1, but the test reads from the app DB.
+Like #1, but the test reads from [app DB], which
-The app DB

   * has no 'frozen' initial state
   * may need resetting/partial resetting from time to time